javascript-tutorial/fa.javascript.info/README.md

 - Fork the repository, translate and send a PR when done.
     - PR title should match article title, the bot will write it's number into the issue.
 - Then if you're a maintainer, you can merge it, otherwise maintainers will review it and merge.

-    - If something's unclear, make an issue.
+If something's unclear, make an issue.
+Also, the email of the tutorial author is: iliakan@javacript.info.
-    - If no one responds, the backup contact is iliakan@javacript.info.

 **Let others know what you're translating, in message boards or chats in your language.
 Invite them to join!**